prateekbhatt/userjoy/apps/api/README.md

 ###### MetaData

 We allow the apps to pass custom attributes related to users, companies and events.
-These attributes should be stored in a metadata field using (```metadata: [{ key: 'key', value: 'value'}]```) array.
+These attributes should be stored in a metadata field using (```metadata: [{ k: 'key', v: 'value'}]```) array.
 [Reference](http://calv.info/indexing-schemaless-documents-in-mongo/)

+###### Email Types

+- behavioral (segments, interval-hourly/daily, initially  just daily): for each segment, a user can get this message only once
+- transactional (immediate): userjoy is not meant to send transactional messages
+- newsletter (once, manual): will deal with this later. we already allow the user to send manual messages, just need to also allow him to customize the templates.

 ## Models